 - Health Care of Pediatric Residents and their Families.
 This cross-sectional study funded by East Carolina University was led by Kristina Simeonsson, MD and John Olsson, MD and examined pediatric residents' perceived access to health care for themselves and their families, self-prescribing practices, whether colleagues provide care and the care their families receive.
 Nineteen pediatric training programs participated, with 834 residents providing data.
 Results were presented in two posters at the PAS meeting.
 Manuscript preparation has begun.
 The results from this study will help to inform the Residency Review Committee (RRC) and the Accreditation Council for Graduate Medical Education (ACGME).

 - How is Continuity Defined in Continuity Clinics?
 Paul Darden, MD, MPH was the principal investigator for this CORNET-APA Continuity SIG collaboration which surveyed pediatric continuity directors to determine how they measure and define continuity, an important concept to the Residency Review Committee.
-Results from 170 programs (over 75% of all pediatric training programs nationally) were presented at the Denver PAS.
+Results from 170 programs (over 75% of all pediatric training programs nationally) were presented at the 2011 Denver PAS.

-- PRISM-PC-Pediatric Residency Integrated Survey: Mental Health in Primary Care.
+- Pediatric Residency Integrated Survey: Mental Health in Primary Care (PRISM-PC).
 The PI for this 2-phase study is Maya Bunik, MD, MPSH.
 The first phase, funded by University of Colorado, was a cross-sectional survey of continuity directors focusing on mental health patient access, resident education of mental health issues, and whether practices have integrated mental health models at their sites.
 Surveys were completed by 54 programs and results were presented at the 2011 PAS meeting.
 Funding is being secured for the second phase, which will be a comparative study examining patient and resident educational outcomes among different mental health integration models.